Courses and Requirements

 The primary focus of this course is on the physiological and chemical basis of behavior from a systems perspective.
 Topics include analysis of sensory and motor systems; motivated behaviors; stress, anxiety and mental illness; and learning and memory.
 Laboratory exercises introduce students to the anatomy and physiology of the mammalian central nervous system and to some of the principal techniques used in systems and behavioral neuroscience.
 Three hours of class and three hours of laboratory.
 Prerequisite, 204 or 205 or Biology 101 and 102, or Biology 115.
 Does not count toward the lab requirement in Psychology.
 (Same as Psychology 330 and Biology 330.)
-Maximum enrollment, Other.
+Maximum enrollment, 20.
 Robinson.